maniginam/maniginam.github.io/_posts/tec-next-2024/tec-next-2024.md

+---
+layout: post
-#Navigating the Unknown & Avoiding the Money Pit
+title: Navigating the Unknown & Avoiding the Money Pit
-##How to Successfully Shop for Software Solutions>
+subtitle: How to Successfully Shop for Software Solutions
-###February 19, 2024
+date: 2024-02-06
+hide-nav: true
+---

 You may be unaware of something that you need to know.